RajenderSingh/ScalaBasics/README.md

-# ScalaBasics
+# Scala Basics

-Scala Basic Sample
+It is collection for many Scala basic sample applications for Beginners.